Exponential Lower Bounds for Polytopes in Combinatorial Optimization: Introduction

 When $P$ is the stable set polytope $\STAB(G)$ of a graph $G$ (see Section~\ref{sec:stable_set_polytopes}), the slack matrix of $P$ contains an interesting row-induced 0/1-submatrix that is the communication matrix of the \emph{clique vs.\ stable set problem} (also known as the \emph{clique vs.\ independent set problem}): its rows correspond to the cliques and its columns to the stable sets (or independent sets) of graph $G$.
 The entry for a clique $K$ and stable set $S$ equals $1 - |K \cap S|$.
 Yannakakis \cite{Yannakakis91} gave an $O(\log^2 n)$ deterministic protocol for the clique vs.\ stable set problem, where $n$ denotes the number of vertices of $G$.
 This gives a $2^{O(\log^2 n)} = n^{O(\log n)}$ size EF for $\STAB(G)$ whenever the whole slack matrix is 0/1, that is, whenever $G$ is a perfect graph.

 A notoriously hard open question is to determine the communication complexity (in the deterministic or nondeterministic sense) of the clique vs.\ stable set problem.
 (For recent results that explain why this question is hard, see \cite{KushilevitzWeinreb2009,KushilevitzWeinreb2009b}.)
-The best lower bound to this day is due to Huang and Sudakov \cite{HuangSudakov2012}: they obtained a $\frac{6}{5} \log n - O(1)$ lower bound.\footnote{All logarithms in this paper are computed in base $2$.} Furthermore, they state a graph-theoretical conjecture that, if true, would imply a $\Omega(\log^2 n)$ lower bound, and hence settle the communication complexity of the clique vs.\ stable set problem.
+The best lower bound to this day is due to \cite{HuangSudakov2012}: they obtained a $\frac{6}{5} \log n - O(1)$ lower bound.
+Furthermore, they state a graph-theoretical conjecture that, if true, would imply a $\Omega(\log^2 n)$ lower bound, and hence settle the communication complexity of the clique vs.\ stable set problem.
 Moreover it would give a worst-case $n^{\Omega(\log n)}$ lower bound on the extension complexity of stable set polytopes.
 However, a solution to the Huang-Sudakov conjecture seems far away.